hzhreal/filesystem-crypt/README.md

 N_ROUND: How many times you want to hash the AES- and HMAC SHA1 key
 NONCE_LEN: The length of the nonce in bytes

-If the same values from the encryption are not used the decryption will fail.
+If the same values from the encryption are not used in the decryption, it will fail.